MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 ## Next steps

-If you've made the decision to manage your own key, go to [Implementing your Azure Rights Management tenant key](plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).
+If you've made the decision to manage your own key, go to [Implementing your Azure Information Protection tenant key](plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).

-If you've decided to stay with the default configuration where Microsoft manages your tenant key, see the [Next steps](plan-implement-tenant-key.md#next-steps) section of the Planning and implementing your Azure Rights Management tenant key article.
+If you've decided to stay with the default configuration where Microsoft manages your tenant key, see the [Next steps](plan-implement-tenant-key.md#next-steps) section of the Planning and implementing your Azure Information Protection tenant key article.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]